giampaolo/pyftpdlib/docs/api.rst

   .. data:: use_sendfile

     When ``True`` uses sendfile(2) system call to send a file resulting in faster uploads (from server to client).
-Works on UNIX only and requires `pysendfile <https://github.com/giampaolo/pysendfile>`__ module to be
-    installed separately.
+Works on Linux only.

     *New in version 0.7.0*